-NEA recognizes and respects the right of parents to send their children to private kindergarten-just as it does the right of parents to send their children to private elementary/secondary schools.
-The issue, however, is whether public funds should be used to pay for private kindergarten.
-Based upon the NEA Policy Statement Regarding Privatization and Subcontracting Programs, NEA's answer to this question is "no."
+8 NEA recognizes and respects the right of parents to send their children to private kindergarten- 9 just as it does the right of parents to send their children to private elementary/secondary schools.
+The 10 issue, however, is whether public funds should be used to pay for private kindergarten.
+Based upon 11 the NEA Policy Statement Regarding Privatization and Subcontracting Programs, NEA's answer to 12 this question is "no."

-B. Prekindergarten
+14 B. Prekindergarten

-1. Availability
+15 1.
+Availability

 There is no longer any serious doubt about the value of prekindergarten.
-Children who participate in quality prekindergarten programs perform better academically and exhibit better cognitive and social skills-on both a short-term and long-term basis-than similar children who do not participate in such programs.
-And, this is true for all children, not just those from disadvantaged backgrounds.
-NEA supports the establishment in every state of a non-mandatory "universal" prekindergarten for all three- and four-year-old children-i.e., all such children whose parents want them to enroll should have access to, but not be required to attend, a publicly-funded, free, quality prekindergarten program.2
+Children who partici-16 pate in high-quality, developmentally appropriate, culturally responsive prekindergarten programs 17 18 perform better academically and exhibit better cognitive and social skills-on both a short-term 19 and long-term basis-than similar children who do not participate in such programs.
+And, this is 20 true for all children, not just those from disadvantaged backgrounds.
+NEA supports the establish-21 ment in every state of a non-mandatory "universal" prekindergarten for all three- and four-year-old children-i.e., all such children whose parents want them to enroll should have access to, but not be 22 23 required to attend, a publicly-funded, free, quality prekindergarten program.2